CoreLogic says CoStar's sweetened buyout offer needs improvement

 Despite CoStar sweetening its bid by adding some cash on Monday, the primarily stock offer was still worth less than when it was unveiled on Feb.
 16, because of the decline in its shares.

-CoreLogic also said the $6 billion offer by private-equity firms Stone Point Capital and Insight Partners announced last month remained in full force.
+CoreLogic also said its $6-billion agreement to sell itself to private equity firms Stone Point Capital and Insight Partners announced last month remained in full force.

 Our Standards: The Thomson Reuters Trust Principles.